QuantumLab-ZY/HamGNN/README.md

 After setting the appropriate path information in a `graph_data_gen.yaml` file, run `graph_data_gen --config graph_data_gen.yaml` to package the structural information and Hamiltonian data from all `.scfout` files into a single `graph_data.npz` file, which serves as the input data for the HamGNN network.

 ### HamGNN Network Training and Prediction
 Prepare the `config.yaml` configuration file and set the network parameters, training parameters, and other details in this file.
-To run HamGNN, simply enter `HamGNN --config config.yaml`.
+To run HamGNN, simply enter `HamGNN2.0/HamGNN1.0 --config config.yaml`.
 Running `tensorboard --logdir train_dir` allows real-time monitoring of the training progress, where `train_dir` is the folder where HamGNN saves the training data, corresponding to the `train_dir` parameter in `config.yaml`.
 To enhance the transferability and prediction accuracy of the network, the training is divided into two steps.
 The first step involves training with only the loss value of the Hamiltonian in the loss function until the Hamiltonian training converges or the error reaches around 10^-5 Hartree, at which point the training can be stopped.
 Then, the band energy error is added to the loss function, and the network parameters obtained from the previous step are loaded for further training.
 After obtaining the final network parameters, the network can be used for prediction.
 First, convert the structures to be predicted into the input data format (`graph_data.npz`) for the network, following similar steps and procedures as preparing the training set.
 Then, in the `config.yaml` file, set the `checkpoint_path` to the path of the network parameter file and set the `stage` parameter to `test`.
 After configuring the parameters in `config.yaml`, running `HamGNN --config config.yaml` will perform the prediction.
 Several pre-trained models and the `config.yaml` file for the test examples are available on Zenodo (https://doi.org/10.5281/zenodo.8147631).

 ### Details of training for bands (The 2nd training/fine-tuning step)